-VSUN is well recognized by third-party organizations and major purchasers for its sustainable procurement practices and its solar panel quality, which bears comparison with major manufacturers
+VSUN is well recognized by third-party organizations and major purchasers for its sustainable procurement practices and solar panel quality, comparable with major manufacturers.
+In the first half of 2025, it was certified as a Tier 1 supplier by Bloomberg NEF, based on criteria including bankability and financial stability.

 Chinese companies dominate the top positions in the global solar panel manufacturer rankings by annual production volume.
-Meanwhile, VSUN ranks around 20th with an annual production capacity of 4GW.
+Meanwhile, VSUN ranks around 30th with an annual production capacity of 4GW.
 According to a Shared Research estimate, roughly 60% of world's production capacity is shared by some 15 companies, while numerous small and medium-sized manufacturers make up the remaining 40%.

 VSUN has gained the recognition of third-party organizations and major buyers not only for the reliable quality and performance of its products, but also for its procurement practices.
-In the first half of 2024, VSUN received a "Tier 1" grade certification from Bloomberg NEF, a US-based rating agency, for its bankability and financial stability.
-VSUN has been recognized as a "Top Performer" in the PV Module Reliability Scorecard (released by US-based PV Evolution Labs [PVEL]) since 2021, becoming one of the few manufacturers to receive this accolade.
+In the first half of 2025, VSUN received a Tier 1 grade certification from Bloomberg NEF, a US-based rating agency, for its bankability and financial stability.
+VSUN has been recognized as a Top Performer in the PV Module Reliability Scorecard (released by US-based PV Evolution Labs [PVEL]) since 2021, becoming one of the few manufacturers to receive this accolade.
 Further, in an assessment conducted by EcoVadis, a global rating agency based in France that assesses companies' sustainable procurement practices (including their responses to human rights violations in China), VSUN has received the Bronze Medal since 2021.